ahm3dhany/Broken-Web-Application/README.md

 ![19_part1](screenshots/XSS/19_part1.png)
 7. Choose `Spider` and click on `New Scan` and choose `http://localhost:8080` as starting point, choose both the Context & the user you just created then click on `Start Scan`.
 ![21_part1](screenshots/XSS/21_part1.png)
-8. You will notice that -unlike the first time which returned a login error page for every request- now the `Spider` can create a map of the application with all the points of access to the application (no not really! check the _Missing Function Level Access Control_ vulnerability section).
+8. You will notice that -unlike the first time which returned a login error page for every request- the ZAP shows many pages.
+Now the `Spider` can create a map of the application with all the points of access to the application (no not really! check the _Missing Function Level Access Control_ vulnerability section).
 ![22_part1](screenshots/XSS/22_part1.png)
 9. Now click on `New Fuzzer` and choose `http://localhost:8080`, then choose `POST:sixWordStories(content,title)` and click `select`.
 Then highlight the value of the content parameter and add a `file fuzzer` (XSS that contains [XSS101, XSS102 and XSS HTML Breaking]) as a payload.
 Finally click on `Start Fuzzer`.
 ![26_part1](screenshots/XSS/26_part1.png)